abrasive/shairport/INSTALL.md

 ```
 $ sudo systemctl start shairport-sync
 ```
-The Shairport Sync AirPlay service should now appear on the network for your devices to find.
-Connect to it and enjoy.
+The Shairport Sync AirPlay service should now appear on the network with a service name derived from the Pi's `hostname`.
+Connect to it and enjoy...